clvLabs/PyATEMMax/docs/docs/examples/index.md

 ## Running the examples

-Before running the examples you will need to copy the library code into the examples folder:
+If you haven't installed the library you will need to copy the library code into the examples folder before running the examples:

 {% highlight bash %}
 $ cp -r $(pwd)/PyATEMMax $(pwd)/examples/PyATEMMax